 Major projects are already underway on two of the parcels.

 by the Pike Company, while Midtown Tower is currently being redeveloped by Midtown Tower LLC, a partnership of Buckingham Properties and Morgan Management for a mix of residential and commercial uses.
 Additional information can be found at http://tower280.com.
-Also nearly complete is the rehabilitation of the 1800 space parking garage that Construction contracts include Project Labor Agreements
+Also nearly complete is the rehabilitation of the 1,800 space Midtown Parking Garage.

+Construction contracts include Project Labor Agreements